SEMICeu/documentation/artefact_generation.md

 ### HTML artefact generator

 The HTML artefact generator makes an HTML file by rendering the internal representation according to a template.
+The objective of the HTML represenation is create a human readable representation.
 The template language used is [Nunjuncks](https://mozilla.github.io/nunjucks/).

-The data specification configuration in the thema repository contains the reference to the template.
+The data specification configuration in the thema repository contains the reference to the [template](https://github.com/SEMICeu/uri.semic.eu-thema/blob/example/config/core-person.json#L7).
 The template language supports modularity via importing other templates.
 The HTML artefact generator is designed and configured to exploit this mechanism, so that the data specification's specific content, e.g. the summary, is combined with a generic template for the publication environment.
 The ability to work with reusable generic templates is an enabler for a coherent consumer experience on the Web.